 New tools enable developers to bring together multiple cloud computing services for application

-development Salesforce.com customers, developers and partners can now use Amazon S3 and Amazon EC2
+Salesforce.com customers, developers and partners can now use Amazon S3 and Amazon EC2 in

-Salesforce.com [NYSE: CRM], the enterprise cloud computing company, has announced a new offering,
+[NYSE: CRM], the enterprise cloud computing company, today announced a new offering, Force.com for

-powerful new business applications and run them entirely in the cloud, leveraging both the
+new business applications and run them entirely in the cloud, leveraging both the database, logic

-services from within the Force.com platform to build applications that seamlessly span both clouds.
+the Force.com platform to build applications that seamlessly span both clouds.
+The

-The capabilities made possible through Force.com for AWS will accelerate the creation and
+capabilities made possible through Force.com for AWS will accelerate the creation and adoption of

-adoption of new kinds of applications in the enterprise that take full advantage of cloud
+new kinds of applications in the enterprise that take full advantage of cloud computing.

 "We are delighted to be working with salesforce.com to extend this new model for building and